mia-platform/documentation/docs/self_hosted/optional_features.md

 Google Analytics Tracking can be enabled activating the feature toggle `ENABLE_GOOGLE_TAG_MANAGER`, with *Console* scope.

-When the feature is enabled in the Console, the users will see a banner asking to express a preference either they would like to enable Google Analytics Tracking or not.
-By default, tracking stays disbaled.
+When the feature is enabled in the Console, the users will be presented a banner asking to express a preference either they would like to enable Google Analytics Tracking or not.
+By default, tracking stays disabled.

 Hence, this feature is activated on a per-user basis.